Mbaoma/python-rest-apis/Part_1/README.md

 - Handle HTTP requests with Connexion
 - Define API endpoints using the OpenAPI specification
 - Interact with my API to manage data
-- Build API documentation with Postman
+- Build API documentation with Swagger UI and Connexion
+- Set up Continuous Integration and Continuous Deployment (CI/CD)
+- Extensively test the API endpoints

 ## The REST API
 Provides access to a collection of people and to the individuals within that collection.